 The media in Las Vegas puts a lot of focus on the number of drug-related arrests that take place at EDC every year, which makes for compelling news but is not actually very representative of the festival overall.
 Considering the huge attendance that the festival sees each year, the number of EDC arrests is not as alarming as it sounds when those numbers are singled out in a news report.

-For example, after last year’s event in 2016, the following numbers were released by the Las Vegas police:
+For example, after 2016's event, the following numbers were released by the Las Vegas police:

 ● 101 drug-related felony charge arrests were made overall, with 40 of those arrests taking place on the last day of the event, setting a record number of arrests in a single day for the event.